 Submitted cases should be geared towards MBA students and must be:

-- Unpublished, untested, and not presented or discussed in any public forum.
-Confidentiality is of the utmost importance and the expectation is that writers will abide by this requirement.
+1. Unpublished, untested, and not presented or discussed in any public forum.
+Confidentiality is of the utmost importance and writers must abide by this requirement

-- A maximum of 20 pages of narrative (double-spaced and limited to 250 words per page) and no more than 30 pages in total, including financial documentation and other appendices (case text is not permitted in appendices).
-Teaching notes are not required.
+2. A maximum of 20 pages of narrative (double-spaced and limited to 250 words per page) and no more than 30 pages in total, including financial documentation and other appendices (case text is not permitted in appendices).
+Teaching notes are not required

-- Focused on business and/or corporate strategy and decision-making.
-Cases can deal with any business discipline e.g. strategy, finance, sustainability, entrepreneurship, e-commerce, international trade, organizational behavior, governance, marketing, artificial intelligence, ethics and social responsibility.
+3. Focused on any business discipline e.g. strategy, finance, sustainability, entrepreneurship, e-commerce, international trade, organizational behavior, governance, marketing, artificial intelligence, ethics and social responsibility

-- Based on issues other than COVID-19.
-Considerations around COVID-19 and its impact will inevitably factor into many cases, but COVID-19 should not drive the case.
+4. Considerations around COVID-19 and its impact will inevitably factor into many cases, but COVID-19 should not be the central theme of the case

-- Based on either field research or research from secondary sources and describes a recent business situation in an actual organization.
+5. Based on either field research or research from secondary sources describing a recent business situation in an actual organization

-- Written in English or French.
-Cases submitted in French and selected for the competition will be translated into English and remitted to case writers after the competition.
+6. Written in English or French.
+Cases submitted in French and selected for the competition will be translated into English and remitted to case writers after the competition

-- Submitted with a completed entry form, statement of originality and if the case is based on field research, a statement of authorization (or release form) from the company is required (found on the ICC website).
+7. Submitted with a completed Entry Form, and if the case is based on field research, a Statement of Authorization (or release form) from the company is required

-*Writers providing financial exhibits must ensure that their .xls or .xlsx files are useable and not just printable as the competition will be held virtually
+9. Writers providing financial exhibits must ensure that their .xls or .xlsx files are usable and editable

 Note: If a case has multiple authors, the awarded amount will be divided evenly among the authors.